 So, why plough this challenging business furrow when the demands on time totally outstrip the financial rewards?
 While completely valid, it is not a hard question to answer at all.
 I started this business to work with like minded people.
 To share adventures and empower clients to have amazing adventures of their own.
 Climbing has been my life blood for 40 years and I want to ignite that passion in as many other people as possible.
 I’ve found peace and inspiration in the mountains of the world and know that others will feel the same.
 I’ve sat with local tribes people watching the sun set over a distant peak and been at peace with the world – then looked at the clients sat next to me and saw the peace they felt too.

 Seeing that happiness in others gives my life meaning.
-It could as simple as watching the penny drop as a client masters a clove hitch or as involved as watching another mountain leader candidate complete their qualification journey.
-It is through things like watching a groups rosy and contented faces after a day in the mountains, sharing my knowledge of navigation, my experience of the winter mountains or my love of the Himalayas.
+It could as simple as watching the penny drop as a client masters a clove hitch.
+It could be as involved as watching another mountain leader candidate complete their qualification journey.
+It’s also through things like watching a groups rosy and contented faces after a day in the mountains.
+It is sharing my knowledge of navigation, my experience of the winter mountains or my love of the Himalayas.
 It is many and varied sparks that allow me to grow as I see that growth in others.
 My work is a powerful drug.

 Peak Mountaineering is easily at the stage where I could spend all my time in the office.
 The computer could rule my life and there is no doubt the company would grow faster as a result.
 Success may then be shown through the balance sheet, but it wouldn’t look like success to me.
 Man years ago I left an indoor job to become a mountaineering instructor.
 Mountaineering instructors belong in the mountains.